A vibrant vape cartridge surrounded by swirling colorful smoke clouds on a green and pink gradient background.

 Table of Contents

 Vape cartridges, commonly called vape carts, are one of the fastest-growing product categories in cannabis retail.
-Whether you’re stocking your dispensary or exploring white-label manufacturing, understanding the vape cart landscape is essential.
-In this guide, we’ll walk through everything dispensary buyers and cannabis brands need to know about vape carts, from how they work to what to look for when buying wholesale.
+Whether you’re stocking a dispensary or developing products through white-label manufacturing, understanding the vape cart market, the legal supply chain, and what distinguishes high-quality hardware and oil is essential.

 A vape cart is a pre-filled cartridge that contains cannabis oil.
 These cartridges are designed to connect with a vape battery, usually using a 510-thread connection.
 When activated, the oil inside the cart is heated and turned into vapor.